tsgates/arch-wiki-markdown/wiki/Java_Package_Guidelines.md

 scripts placed in /usr/bin.
 Many add unnecessary files to the system CLASSPATH and PATH.

-Structure of a Typical Java Application
+Structure of a typical Java application
 ---------------------------------------

 Most Desktop Java applications have a similar structure.
 They are installed from a system-independent (but package dependent!) installer.
 This usually installs everything in a single directory with subdirectories called bin, lib, jar, conf, etc. There is usually a main jar file containing the main executable classes.
-A shellscript is usually provided to run the main class so users do not have to invoke the Java interpreter directly.
-This shell script is usually quite complex, as it is generic across distros, and often includes special cases for different systems (ie: CYGWIN).
+A shell script is usually provided to run the main class so users do not have to invoke the Java interpreter directly.
+This shell script is usually quite complex, as it is generic across distributions and often includes special cases for different systems (e.g., Cygwin).

-The lib directory, often contains bundled jar files that satisfy dependencies of the Java application.
+The lib directory often contains bundled jar files that satisfy dependencies of the Java application.
 This makes it simple for a user to install the program (all dependencies included), but is a package developer's nightmare.
 It is a waste of space when several packages